Jielin-Qiu/MMWatermark-Robustness/README.md

 ## Citation

-If you feel our code or models helps in your research, kindly cite our papers:
+If you feel our code or models helps in your research, kindly cite our paper:

 ```
 @inproceedings{Qiu2024EvaluatingDB,